 Laura Burhenn (Voice/Electric Piano) and John Davis (Voice/Guitar/Bass/Drums) -- with live help from Michael Cotterman (bass), Andrew Black (drums), James Canty (drums), Paul Michel (bass/guitar), Cale Parks (drums) and Adam Robinson (bass).Disbanded in August 2008.

+Georgie James was a classic four-piece pop/rock outfit from Washington DC, US formed in 2005, featuring John Davis (ex-drummer of the defunct Q and Not U) and D.C.-based singer-songwriter Laura Burhenn.
 Having met through mutual friends, Davis and Burhenn (who had released 4 solo albums on her own Laboratory Records prior this project) found out that they both had an affinity for retro-pop from the 1950-70's; subsequently, they decided to start working together as a band derived from said style.
-Davis would handle guitars and drums arrangements while Burhenn oversaw the Rhodes electric piano - both would share vocal duties.
-A few hours later they had written a few songs, and decided this was a worthy project to take aboard.

 Georgie James was an indie pop/rock group from Washington D.C. composed of John Davis (formerly of Q and Not U) and Laura Burhenn.